kanglin-chen/kanglin-chen.github.io/_pages/4_research.md

 * 2014 Planning & Design of ZOJE Industrial Park Area in Hebei, China

-*Awarded design project*:
+*Design project*:

 * 2015 The regeneration planning of Dingxing Old City in Hebei, China & the conceptual design of the greenbelt surrounding the city.
-<br />[Bronze Award in China's Living Enviornment Design Competition](http://www.xuenianjiang.com/apply/opus_list?year=2015) given by Tsinghua University and the Ministry of Education of China.
+<br />[Bronze Award in China's Living Enviornment Design Competition](http://www.xuenianjiang.com/apply/opus_list?year=2015), given by Tsinghua University and the Ministry of Education of China.

 <!-- *Updated: July 2024* -->